MadhuraBelsare1/card-developer/docs/release-notes/card/card_overview.md

 # Card Overview

- Card API gives a financial institutions or cardholders a set of endpoints to help manage and maintain their card information.
+ Card API gives a financial institutions and cardholders a set of endpoints to help manage and maintain their card information.

 <span style="color:#ff6600;">**Platform Support:**</span> **DBE**=Debit Enhanced EPOC, **CGW**=Credit Gateway, **CSL**=Credit Select

-<span style="color:#ff6600;">**PAN tokenization:**</span> Our primary account number (PAN) token service replaces actual card numbers with a _non-transaction_ token.
-Using PAN tokens instead of just card numbers makes each transaction safer and reinforces customer trust.
+<span style="color:#ff6600;">**PAN tokenization:**</span>  The primary account number (PAN) is replaced with a surrogate value called a token. is replaced with a surrogate value called a token.  and _non-transaction_ tokens (NTT).
+This is a security upgrade because when you no longer pass encrypted card numbers, you eliminate the risk of decryption with a key; PAN NTT has no key and is tokenized, meaning it cannot be re-identified.
+By using NTTs, you can reinforce customer trust in your API product suite.

 The following features are supported by Card Developer:

-**Required**: Activate the data defense tokenization service.

-### PAN tokenization:
+### PAN tokenization
-   * replaces sensitive card numbers with a non-sensitive placeholder, a 'token'.
+   * replaces sensitive card numbers with, a token, a de-identified placeholder.
-   * is different from encryption, as with encryption, a key can be used to gain access to original information.
    * removes the need to secure data at rest or during transit.
    * supports clients that are not PCI compliant.
+   * _noted higher security difference from encryption_.
+   *

+&nbsp; &nbsp;&nbsp; &nbsp; **Required**: An activated data defense tokenization service.

+**Note on data a rest and in transit**

+* Data at rest is inactive data that is stored and not moving between devices or networks.
+Tokenization at rest protects this data from unauthorized access, data breaches, and physical theft.
+* Data in transit is data that is being transferred between two nodes of a network.
+Tokenization in transit protects this data from decryption  and otherwise tampering during transmission.

  <h3 style="text-align: center">Features</h3>